Houdini Pro is intended for power users with high-end hardware.

 Houdini Pro detects the NUMA configuration at start-up and will adapt its memory management and thread interaction based on the different NUMA nodes that are available.

-Speed gain can be 5% to 15% depending on the number of cores, the motherboard and CPU brand.
+The speed gain depends on the number of cores, the motherboard and CPU brand.

 Running Multiple Houdini Pro instances